stormpath/stormpath.github.io/source/python/product-guide/index.markdown

 The association between a group and an account can be done from an account or group instance.
 If the account is part of a directory containing groups, you can associate the account with a group.
 To add an account to a group, you must:

-1. Get the client instance
+1. Get the client instance.
 2. Get the group and account instance from the client with the corresponding hrefs.
 3. Add the group to the account instance OR add the account to the group instance.